AHuang8693/CSC378-FinalProject/README.txt

 Made in Godot v4.2.1

-Use WASD, mouse, and left click to play.
+Use WASD to move, mouse to aim, and left click to shoot.
+You only have one shot, make it count.